 Using social media The dos and don’ts of online interactions and conversations How to work with social media resources and channels to lead campaigns How to align social media channels with other channels to create the best candidate experience How to integrate social media approaches into the resourcing strategy

-Global mobility How to find out about your organisation’s global mobility policies and country guidelines Country specific people policies, and how to work with partner suppliers on issues such as relocation, immigration, tax, legal How to design global mobility policies and how to manage supplier contracts which support global moves How global mobility strategies impact organisation performance
+Global mobility Your organisation’s global mobility policies and country guidelines Country specific people policies, and how to work with partner suppliers on issues such as relocation, immigration, tax, legal How to design global mobility policies and how to manage supplier contracts which support global moves How global mobility strategies impact organisation performance

-Worker types Different types of workers and working arrangements How work can be delivered and resourced in different ways (such as the gig economy) The role of different types of workers in an organisation’s resourcing strategy Current and future trends in workers and how this may impact the organisation’s resourcing strategy
+Worker types Different types of workers and working arrangements How work can be delivered and resourced through different types of workers and worker economies How to recruit and use different types of workers as part of the organisation’s resourcing strategy Current and future trends in workers and how this impacts the organisation’s resourcing strategy

-Competitors Which organisations are in competition for talent Different market insights into competitor organisations, their performance, culture, reward, benefits and learning offering How to use market insights to shape resourcing initiatives How to use global insights into competitor performance to shape resourcing strategy
+Competitors Which organisations are in competition for talent Competitor organisations, their performance, culture, reward, benefits and learning offering How to use market insights to shape resourcing initiatives How to use global insights into competitor performance to shape resourcing strategy

 Next: Reward